luketl98/exploratory-data-analysis---the-manufacturing-process578/README.md

 - [License](#license)

 ## Project Description
 This project is designed to optimise a manufacturing machine process to increase efficiency and profitability.
-The aim is to use data analysis to identify key factors that affect machine performance and suggest improvements.
-Throughout this project, I've learned to apply various data analysis techniques in Python using libraries like Pandas and SQLAlchemy.
+The aim is to use exploratory data analysis (EDA) to identify key factors that affect machine performance and suggest improvements.
+Utilising packages such as; matplotlib, numpy, pandas, seaborn, scipy, SQLalchemy, to visualise data using a range of methods, extract and display information for EDA, impute missing data, apply transformations and more.

 ## Installation Instructions
 1. Clone the repository: git clone #TODO Add git repository here